rust-lang/rust/text/0000-cargo-build-command.md

 # Summary

-Overhaul the `build` command internally and establish a number of conventions around build commands to facilitate linking native code to cargo packages.
+Overhaul the `build` command internally and establish a number of conventions around build commands to facilitate linking native code to Cargo packages.

-1. Instead of having the `build` command be some form of script, it will be a rust command instead
+1. Instead of having the `build` command be some form of script, it will be a Rust command instead
 2. Establish a namespace of `foo-sys` packages which represent the native library `foo`.
 These packages will have Cargo-based dependencies between `*-sys` packages to express dependencies among C packages themselves.